srsran/srsRAN_Project_docs/docs/source/tutorials/source/handover/source/index.rst

       prach_root_sequence_index: 64       # Set the PRACH root sequence index

 The cells and mobility information must also be added to the ``cu_cp``, under the ``mobility`` options.
 Firstly the ``cells`` list needs to be updated with each of the cells, the ``report_configs`` must also be updated with the necessary information for each of the cells and the conditions for triggering handover.
+As usual, the ``amf`` is also configured within the ``cu_cp``.

 .. code-block:: yaml

   cu_cp:
+    amf:
+      addr: 127.0.0.10                                            # The address or hostname of the AMF.
+      bind_addr: 127.0.0.1                                        # A local IP that the gNB binds to for traffic from the AMF.
+      supported_tracking_areas:                                   # Configure the TA associated with the CU-CP
+        - tac: 7
+          plmn_list:
+            - plmn: "90170"
+              tai_slice_support_list:
+                - sst: 1
     mobility:
       trigger_handover_from_measurements: true  # Set the CU-CP to trigger handover when neighbor cell measurements arrive
       cells:                                    # List of cells available for handover known to the cu-cp
         - nr_cell_id: 0x19B0                      # Cell ID for cell 1
           periodic_report_cfg_id: 1               #
           ncells:                                 # Neighbor cell(s) available for handover
             - nr_cell_id: 0x19B1                    # Cell ID of neighbor cell available for handover
               report_configs: [ 1 ]                 # Report configurations to configure for this neighbor cell
         - nr_cell_id: 0x19B1                      # Cell ID for cell 2
           periodic_report_cfg_id: 1               #
           ncells:                                 # Neighbor cell(s) available for handover
             - nr_cell_id: 0x19B0                    # Cell ID of neighbor cell available for handover
               report_configs: [ 1 ]                 # Report configurations to configure for this neighbor cell
       report_configs:                           # Sets the report configuration for triggering handover
         - report_cfg_id: 1                        # Report config ID 1
           report_type: periodical                 # Sets the report type as periodical
           report_interval_ms: 480                 # Sets to report every 480ms
         - report_cfg_id: 2                        # Report config ID 2
           report_type: event_triggered            # Sets the report type as event triggered
           a3_report_type: rsrp                    # Sets the A3 report type to RSRP
           a3_offset_db: 3                         # A3 offset in dB used for measurement report trigger.
 Note the actual value is field value * 0.5 dB
           a3_hysteresis_db: 0                     # A3 hysteresis in dB used for measurement report trigger.
 Note the actual value is field value * 0.5 dB
           a3_time_to_trigger_ms: 100              # Time in ms during which A3 condition must be met before measurement report trigger

 A3 events defined as events when intra-frequency handover should be triggered.
 In the above configuration the conditions under which such an event should be triggered are set as when the neighbor cell's RSRP measurement is 1.5 dB better than serving cell.
 The hysteresis is set to 0, which means that handover is triggered when an offset exactly 1.5 dB is met.
 Once these conditions are met, the UE will handover between the cells.
 This is true for handover in each direction.